CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/architecture_review.md

 ### Alembic migration history

 Alembic is now the schema authority.
-The baseline revision records the complete known v1 schema, and the head revision removes the transitional `schema_metadata` table.
-Startup and explicit initialization both upgrade to the single head, with strict adoption for existing unversioned databases and transaction/lock protection for concurrent processes.
+The current head revision `d62f3ab4e8c1` removes report-job state columns and constraints, then performs a single controlled bootstrap of complete checkpoint artifacts into the database registry.
+Startup and explicit initialization both upgrade to the single head, with transaction/lock protection for concurrent processes; an existing unversioned application schema is rejected rather than stamped implicitly.

 ### Broader service cleanup